OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 | **9.1.3** | [MOVED TO 9.4.2] | | | | |
 | **9.1.4** | [ADDED] Verify that external facing services use publically trusted TLS certificates. | ✓ | ✓ | ✓ | 295 |

-## V9.2 General Service to Service Communication Security
+## V9.2 General Service-to-Service Communication Security

-Server communications are more than just HTTP.
-Secure connections to and from other systems, such as monitoring systems, management tools, remote access and SSH, middleware, database, mainframes, partner or external source systems &mdash; must be in place.
+Server communications involve more than just HTTP.
+Secure connections to and from other systems, such as monitoring systems, management tools, remote access and SSH, middleware, database, mainframes, partner systems, or external source systems &mdash; must be in place.
 All of these must be encrypted to prevent "hard on the outside, trivially easy to intercept on the inside".

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |